ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 10. Some other notes:

+- Reverse proxies will need additional configuration to properly communicate between mobile zmNinja clients and the Event Server.

--  If you are not using machine learning hooks, make sure you comment out the ``hook_script`` line in ``[hook]``.
-If you have not setup the scripts correctly, if will fail and not send a push.
+-  If you are not using machine learning hooks, make sure you have ``use_hooks`` disabled.

 -  If you don't see an entry in ``tokens.txt`` (typically in ``/var/lib/zmeventnotification/push``) then your phone is not